Psalms For Life

 make me rest secure.

-While we can’t be sure of the context, David may well have written this with either Saul or Absalom threatening his life.
-People are dishonoring him, falsely accusing him, and lying about him, and it’s already been going on far too long.
-He clearly can’t just wish these enemies away.
-So he turns to the God who exonerates him and who graciously released him once before when similarly cornered—the God who hears and honors all who cry to him.
+Twice in David’s life powerful people—Saul and later Absalom—slandered him and threatened his life.
+He likely wrote this psalm during one of those periods.
+He says people are dishonoring him, falsely accusing him, and lying about him, and it’s been going on far too long.
+With his enemies entrenched, he clearly can’t just wish them away.
+So he turns to the God who exonerates him and who released him once before when similarly cornered, the God who hears and honors those who cry to him.

-David counsels his followers and himself to be agitated or angry—as may be natural—but without reacting in ways that make matters worse.
-He says they should calm down, offer sacrifices to align themselves with God and his purposes, and put their trust in YHWH—the God who redeemed his undeserving, hopelessly oppressed people from Egypt.
-Something no pagan would ever have credited their gods with doing.
+David counsels himself and his followers not to let their disturbance and anger—as natural as it is—lead them to react in ways that only make matters worse.
+Instead, they should calm down and offer sacrifices to align themselves with YHWH and his purposes.
+They should put their trust in YHWH since he’s the God who graciously redeemed his undeserving, oppressed people from Egypt.
+Something no pagan god would never have done: they cared for neither the undeserving nor the oppressed.

-People are asking themselves and each other whether David or his rival has the most to offer—which one is their best bet?
-Amidst all the hand wringing in his camp, David knows God alone can rescue him and grant his people blessing.
+With so much hanging in the balance, David hears his people muttering, asking whether David or his rival has the most to offer them—which one is their best bet.
+Amidst all the hand wringing in his camp, David has no power to save the day.
+He knows God alone can rescue him and grant his people blessing.
 He asks YHWH simply to smile on his oppressed people.
-As he knows, the God who cares for the oppressed beams more joy into David’s heart than his enemies have even at the best of times.
-And with that recollection comes restful sleep in the knowledge that he’s safe in YHWH’s strong arms.
+As he knows, the God who cares for the oppressed beams more joy into David’s heart than his enemies have at even the best of times.
+And with that thought comes restful sleep in the knowledge that he’s safe in YHWH’s strong arms.

 Prayer: